 The topic of uninsured/underinsured motorist coverage in Virginia is complex.

-The pertinent statute is Virginia Code § 38.2-2206.
+The pertinent statute is Va.
+Code § 38.2-2206.

 Car Accident UM Coverage-General Principles

-It begins in subsection A by saying that the policy must pay “…the insured all sums that he is legally entitled to recover as damages….”
-The term “all sums” becomes critical because what carriers do is try to apply certain set-offs.
+It begins in subsection A by saying that the policy must pay “…the insured all sums that he is legally entitled to recover as damages…” The term “all sums” becomes critical because what carriers do is try to apply certain set-offs.
 A set-off may be found in a clause within the policy entitled “Limits of Liability”.
 It also may be found in a policy provision entitled “Other Insurance”.
 Those types of set-offs, to the extent that they diminish the amount that the insured is legally entitled to, are invalid.

-In a typical such clause the policy may say that the uninsured motorist payments are reduced by any liability payments made to a plaintiff under the same policy.
+In a typical such clause, the policy may say that the uninsured motorist payments are reduced by any liability payments made to a plaintiff under the same policy.
 Such a set-off is invalid.
-Nationwide v Hill 247 Va.
-78 (1994).
+Nationwide v.
+Hill, 247 Va.
+78 (1994)

 Premiums

 One question that people may ask in terms of making a UM/UIM claim is what effect that is going to have on their premiums.
 Assuming the crash was not their fault, then it should not have any effect on their premiums or on any safe driver insurance plan.
-Virginia Code § 38.2-1905
+Va.
+Code § 38.2-1905

 Car Accident UM Coverage-Specific Rules